treeverse/lakeFS/design/open/uncomitted-gc.md

 ### 1. Listing namespace objects

 For large repositories, object listing is a very time-consuming operation - therefore we need to find a way to optimize it.
-The suggested method is to split the repository structure into fixed size (upper bounded) partitions.
+The suggested method is to split the repository structure into fixed size (upper bounded) slices.
-These partitions can then be scanned independently using multiple workers.
+These slices can then be scanned independently using multiple workers.
-In addition, taking advantage of the common property of the listing operation, which lists objects in a lexicographical order, we can create the partitions in a manner which enables additional optimizations on the GC process (read further for details).
+In addition, taking advantage of the common property of the listing operation, which lists objects in a lexicographical order, we can create the slices in a manner which enables additional optimizations on the GC process (read further for details).

 ![Repository Structure](diagrams/uncommitted-gc-repo-struct.png)